-This project will provide the Town with a more complete knowledge of the stormwater system and will further the town’s ability to maintain, operate, and fund improvements to the stormwater system.
+This grant funded project will provide the Town with a more complete knowledge of the stormwater system and will further the town’s ability to maintain, operate, and fund improvements to the stormwater system.
 The project will also identify the stormwater infrastructure to meet the needs of the Town’s Future Land Use Map to identify crucial needs for stormwater infrastructure improvements and risk mitigation.
 The areas that will be assessed for stormwater-related planning and improvement include, but are not limited to, Town facilities and properties, drainage infrastructure (including outfalls, catch basins, and culverts), mitigation measures along impaired streams, recommendations on a stormwater utility fee, and staffing needs for effective stormwater management.
 The proposed planning process will involve public education and outreach.
 This work will build upon the recently adopted Stormwater Master Plan and provide detailed capital planning.

 March 2023 : Division of Water Infrastructure (Division) has reviewed your application for a Stormwater Planning Grant, and the State Water Infrastructure Authority (SWIA) approved the project as eligible to receive a grant

 June 2023: Preliminary project scope submitted to the Division

 August 2023: Preliminary scope approved.

 October 2023: RFQ for Engineering/Design Services awarded to W.K.
 Dickson

 The Town applied for a Stormwater Planning Grant through the State Water Infrastructure Authority (SWIA) and has received notification advising our project is eligible to receive a grant funding through the Local Assistance for Stormwater Infrastructure Investments (LASII) from the American Rescue Plan Act (ARPA) which will be one hundred percent of eligible project costs up to a maximum of $400,000.
 Projects funded by ARPA must meet applicable federal law and guidance for the ARPA funds.